Helaxious/snake_cases/_posts/2022-03-27-jekyll_tutorial-1.md

 ![An image showing our applied theme](/assets/jekyll-tutorial-1/new-theme-fixed-theme.png)

-Well, there's some other changes I should make, but I think I showed you all the essentials, you're now capable of creating a website in Jekyll, how to write a blog post in it, how to apply a theme and a plugin, all that it lefts now is *publishing*
+Well, there's some other changes I should make, but I think I showed you all the essentials, you're now capable of creating a website in Jekyll, how to write a blog post in it, how to apply a theme and a plugin, all that it lefts now is *publishing*.

 ## Hosting the blog with Github Pages

 We finally finished building our blog!
-It still has a lot of work we could do, I could fully costumize every element of my website.
+It still has a lot of work we could do, I could fully customize every element of my website.
 But at this stage, it's fully functional, and ready to host.

-In my case, I prefer to host my blog now, and then style it later, but if you want, you may customize everything, until your blog is the way you want, and then host when it's done.
-Or maybe you're happy with a theme, and don't need any further customization.
+In my case, I prefer to style it now, and then host my blog later, but, for example, you may want to host it right now.
+Or maybe you're happy as the way it is, and don't need any further customization.

 We're going to also need the help of a tool called [jekyll-deploy-action](https://github.com/jeffreytse/jekyll-deploy-action) that will build and deploy our blog for us, the reason we're going to use it is because Github actually [only allows a set of plugins](https://pages.github.com/versions/) on Github Pages, `jekyll-deploy-action` helps us by overcoming that restriction.
 Don't worry, it's super easy to set up.